hugohiram/OrientDB-Extension/README.md

 ### DBOpen ###
 ##### (REQUEST_DB_OPEN) #####
 This is the first operation the client should call.
 It opens a database on the remote OrientDB Server.
-Returnds an array with the database configuration and clusters.
+Returns an array with the database configuration and clusters.
 ```php
 DBOpen(string dbName, string dbType, string dbUser, string dbPass [, boolean stateless = false]) : array
 ```